Culinary Medicine: Cooking Up Health

 - Attendance to, and participation in, group sessions

 - Completion of weekly assignments between classes

 - Attendance to, and participation in, service learning classes (M1/2)

 - Completion of online surveys prior to and at the end of the course including course evaluations, reflections and assessments of their perceived knowledge, skills and confidence regarding food, cooking and nutrition

 This course is intended for students with a strong interest in the role of nutrition in health; prior cooking experience is not needed.
 The focus of the culinary sessions is on whole-food plant-based diets and is suitable for vegans, vegetarians or omnivores.
 If you don't have access to a kitchen/equipment, then you can participate and watch the demos like a cooking show.

 The Culinary Medicine elective is approved for credit by the curriculum committee.
-If taken by M1/2 students during the summer session, it does not displace any subsequent Phase 2-3 elective requirements.
+If taken by M1/2 students, it does not displace any subsequent Phase 2-3 elective requirements.
 Only Feinberg School of Medicine students may apply.

 Students must submit a brief paragraph by email to the clerkship director, Melinda Ring, MD, introducing themselves, indicating the reason for desired participation, confirming the ability to attend all teaching kitchen and community sessions and committing to complete all assignments.

 Maximum enrollment is 16 students per session.
 If there are more applicants than spots available, students able to attend all sessions and expressing appropriate interest in the learning content will be accepted in the order in which the application is received.